Plant of the month April: Asian flowering dogwood (Cornus kousa)

 Botanical name: Cornus kousa

-German name: Asiatic flowering dogwood
+German name: Asian flowering dogwood

-Family: Hartriegelgewächse (Cornaceae)
+Family: Dogwood family (Cornaceae)

 Flowering time: May — June

-Flowers: Four-petaled white to pink bracts
+Blossoms: Four-petalled white to pink bracts

-Berries: Reddish to orange-red, raspberry-like fruits; edible
+Berries: Reddish to orange-red, raspberry-like fruit; edible

-Foliage: Summer green, fall color
+Foliage: Summer green, autumn colouring

 Growth habit: Shrub or small tree